Rim-El-Ballouli/NGSIM-US-101-trajectory-dataset-smoothing/smothing-code/README.md

 ### Description
 The python code performs the following:

-    1. smoothes out the noise in the local x and local y values in the NGSIM Dataset using Savitzky-Golay filter
+    1. Smoothes out the noise in the local x and local y values in the NGSIM Dataset using Savitzky-Golay filter

-    2. recomputes the velocites and accelerations
+    2. Recomputes the velocites and accelerations

-    3. saves smoothed dataset to three separate csv files
+    3. Saves smoothed dataset to three separate csv files

 ### Library Requirments
 - Python 3.6
 - pandas
-- scipy
+- Scipy
 - copy, and math (from the standard library)

-you can add the corresponding reaquired librarys using pip or anaconda
+You can add the corresponding librarys to your working environeent using eithe rpip or anaconda.